alfarih31/alfarih31.github.io/_includes/docs/resume.md

 *08/2020 - 09/2021*

-NBS clients who selling gifts souvenir such towel, sleepwear, prayer equipments, etc. They needs a website to sale their products also as a place for their transactions to improve thir profitability
+NBS clients who selling gifts souvenir such towel, sleepwear, prayer equipments, etc. They needs a website to sale their products also as a place for their transactions to improve their profitability

 Achivement/Tasks: